The Role of Cybersecurity in Blockchain Technology

 1) 51% Attacks:

 Virtual currency wallets, including mobile, desktop, and browser-based wallets stored on devices that can connect to the internet are known to be less secure.
-Even if a blockchain were 100% secure, it would still be at risk because access credentials are out in the wild.
-If a hacker can compromise a physical device, they may be able to make significant fraudulent transactions.
+Since access credentials remain in the open, a blockchain could still be compromised even if it were completely secure.
+A hacker might be able to carry out large-scale fraudulent transactions if they can infiltrate a physical device.

 Cryptography is at the heart of blockchain security.
 Public and private keys ensure secure user authentication, while hash functions maintain data integrity and prevent data leaks.